duke24k/self-driving-car-nd/p3/README.md

 [image12]: ./examples/final.png "Recovery Image"

+[image13]: ./examples/subsample1.png "Recovery Image"
+[image14]: ./examples/subsample2.png "Recovery Image"

 ---

 ###Model Architecture

-The NVIDIA architecture from their paper (5 convolutional layers, use convolutional strides rather than pooling, 3 fully connected layers)
-The comma.ai architecture (3 convolutional layers, use convolutional strides rather than pooling, 1 fully connected layer) I ended up 4 convolutional layers and 2 fully connected layers and I decided to keep max pooling as a way of allowing the model to learn generailized behavior.
+Instead of using the NVIDIA architecture from their paper (5 convolutional layers, use convolutional strides rather than pooling, 3 fully connected layers) or the comma.ai architecture (3 convolutional layers, use convolutional strides rather than pooling, 1 fully connected layer), I ended up 4 convolutional layers and 2 fully connected layers and I decided to keep max pooling as a way of allowing the model to learn generailized behavior.

 My model consists of a convolution neural network with 5x5, 3x3 filter sizes and depths of 24, 36, 48, 64.
-The code for this step is contained in the 2th code cells of the IPython notebook, p3_final.ipynb,p3_patch.ipynb) The model includes ELU layers to introduce nonlinearity and the data is cropped and normalized in the model using a Keras lambda layer.
+The code for this step is contained in the 2th code cells of the IPython notebook, p3_final.ipynb) The model includes ELU layers to introduce nonlinearity and the data is cropped and normalized in the model using a Keras lambda layer.

 In order to reduce overfitting, the model contains maxpooling in cnn layers and dropout in fcn layers